 What if I need help but there is no United Way-funded program to help me?

-Just over a year ago, United Way established an Emergency Assistance Fund (EAF) that provides support directly to the individual.
+A few years ago, United Way established an Emergency Assistance Fund (EAF) that provides support directly to the individual.
 It came about as a result of donors reaching out for help and not being able to access it - historically United Way only funded agencies delivering programs.
 Now the EAF - the fund of last resort – is available, and if the individual qualifies, direct support is provided.